vladimirkanchev/haystack-train-rag/README.md

 - Statue of Zeus

-Our Q&A system allows the user to formulate its own questions - 'What's the Colossus of Rhodes', ask the system, and obtain the answer.
+Our Q&A system allows the user to formulate their own questions, e.g. to ask the system: "What's the Colossus of Rhodes?", ask the system, and obtain the answer.

 <div align="center">
   <img src="/_media/seven_wonders_map.jpg" width="800" height="500">